textpotential/bibliarchic/chapt1.md

 ## Interface as Irreducible to Consumption ##

-At its most basic, interface denotes some kind of relationship of interaction between entities.
-With this generic definition, we can imagine countless examples in everyday life, such as the the relationship of interaction between my son and his dog, or the relationship between neurotransmitters and receptors in a chemical synapse in your brain, or the relationship between my fingers and the beautifully designed butterfly keyboard I am using right now to type this sentence.
+At its most basic, interface denotes some kind of relationship of interaction between entities.[^0] With this generic definition, we can imagine countless examples in everyday life, such as the the relationship of interaction between my son and his dog, or the relationship between neurotransmitters and receptors in a chemical synapse in your brain, or the relationship between my fingers and the beautifully designed butterfly keyboard I am using right now to type this sentence.
-Though I find a great deal of beauty in the ubiquitous relationality this broad imagination of interface offers, we need a narrower definition of interface as we consider the relationship between bible and users.
+Though I find a great deal of usefulness in the ubiquitous relationality this broad imagination of interface offers, we need a narrower definition of interface as we consider the relationship between bible and user.
 Even a quick glance at a dictionary entry for "interface" will highlight its relationaility and its importance in the realm of technology.

 The Oxford English Dictionary (OED) has entries for "interface" as both a noun and a verb.
 Interestingly, both noun and verb entries in the OED figure Marshall McLuhan, of "medium is the message" fame, prominently as the first quotation in the non-scientific definitions of the term.
 In fact, the OED credits McLuhan as the first user of "interface" in the verbal form in a 1967 collaborative effort with Quentin Fiore.[^early_interface] Although I will not use any of the OED definitions as a basis for my own elaboration of interface, the OED provides a historical backdrop for the term and the categories of the term's use.
-In both parts of speech, noun and verb, the google search algorithm for definition requests and the freely available Oxford Dictionaries online include a specific definition for interface related to computing, which signals that the term "interface" has taken on special significance in the area of technology.[^googledef]
+In both parts of speech, noun and verb, the google define algorithm and the freely available Oxford Dictionaries online include a specific definition for interface related to computing, which signals that the term "interface" has taken on special significance in the area of technology.[^googledef]

 [^googledef]: If I were working with a medium other than print here, I would embed the results from my google search for "define 'interface.'"
 The google search algorithm for definitions draws on many sources to provide a quick look at the main definitions of a term, its etymology, its frequency over time, and gives you the ability to translate the term into other languages.
 Due to the demands and customs of the print genre and related citation tendencies, I have chosen to reference a combination of OED and other useful definitions, particularly because the OED entries for this term are vastly outdated.